echo-search/echo-search.github.io/README.md

   <li><strong>Customization:</strong> Users can modify the interface, including colors, backgrounds, and button layouts, to suit personal preferences or organizational branding requirements.</li>
 </ul>

-<h2 id="installation">Installation</h2>
-<p>Installing EchoSearch is simple, as it does not require a backend server.
-Users can clone the repository, download the ZIP file, or deploy the platform online using GitHub Pages or similar services.</p>

-<h3>Clone via Git</h3>
-<pre><code>git clone https://github.com/yourusername/search-engine.git
-cd search-engine
-</code></pre>

-<h3>Direct Download</h3>
-<p>Users can download the latest release ZIP from GitHub, extract the contents, and open <code>index.html</code> in their browser to start using EchoSearch immediately.</p>

-<h3>Hosting Online</h3>
-<p>EchoSearch can be hosted on platforms like GitHub Pages, Netlify, or Vercel.
-Hosting it online allows access from any device using the URL <a href="https://echo-search.github.io/search-engine/">https://echo-search.github.io/search-engine/</a>.
-Example for GitHub Pages:</p>
-<pre><code>1.
-Navigate to the repository settings.
-2. Select "Pages".
-3. Choose the main branch and root folder.
-4. Save settings.
-5. Your live site will be available at https://echo-search.github.io/search-engine/
-</code></pre>

-<h2 id="usage">Usage</h2>
-<p>Using EchoSearch is extremely straightforward.
-Users simply navigate to <a href="https://echo-search.github.io/search-engine/">https://echo-search.github.io/search-engine/</a>, type their search query into the search bar, and either press Enter or click the search button.
-For hands-free searching, users can click the microphone icon and speak their query.
-The platform also allows users to click quick-access buttons to visit popular sites instantly.</p>

-<p>The interface is designed to adapt automatically to the device being used.
-On desktops and laptops, the full layout is visible with search options and buttons arranged for easy access.
-On tablets and smartphones, the layout adjusts to smaller screens, keeping functionality intact while ensuring readability and touch accessibility.</p>

 <h3>Advanced Usage</h3>
 <p>For advanced users, EchoSearch allows modification of HTML, CSS, and JavaScript to extend functionality:</p>